-Before the Wall came tumbling down in November 1989, Charlottenburg was pretty much the center of Berlin — West Berlin, that is.
+Before the Wall came tumbling down in November 1989, Charlottenburg was pretty much the center of West Berlin.
 After reunification, the center of attention and activity shifted more to neighborhoods like Kreuzberg, Mitte, and Prenzlauer Berg.
 And, you could argue, the tourists’ gaze is still focused in that direction.

-But Charlottenburg is a fascinating neighborhood, like suddenly strolling into an entirely different city.
-Plus, if you like shopping, this is the place to take your credit card for a walk, as every designer is here, plus there are great shopping malls, like Bikini Berlin, that focus on up-and-coming and indie designers.
-Plus, KaDeWe, the legendary department store, is nearby.
+But Charlottenburg is a fascinating neighborhood.
+If you like shopping, this is the place to be as every designer is here, plus there are great shopping malls, like Bikini Berlin, that focus on up-and-coming and indie designers.

 The Best Places to Stay in Charlottenburg